 Ontario Graduate Scholarship

-Jointly supported by the Ontario Government, the University of Toronto and donors to the Rotman School, this scholarship is intended to encourage and support academic excellence at the master’s level and is awarded to one MFRM domestic student with exceptional standing.
-An Ontario Graduate Scholarship at the Rotman School of Management is held for one year and valued at $10,000 per year, thanks to the generous support of our donors.
+Jointly supported by the Ontario Government, the University of Toronto and donors to the Rotman School, these scholarships are intended to encourage and support academic excellence at the master’s and doctoral levels and are awarded to domestic students enrolled in full-time studies who have obtained a first class standing.
+An Ontario Graduate Scholarship at the Rotman School of Management is held for one year and valued at $10,000 to $15,000 per year, thanks to the generous support of our donors.

-Students interested in applying for an Ontario Graduate Scholarship should consult the School of Graduate Studies website for reference on eligibility, conditions and application forms.
+Students interested in applying for an Ontario Graduate Scholarship should consult the Rotman Office of the Registrar and Academic Services website for reference on eligibility, conditions and application forms.

 Lifelong Learning Plan (LLP)

 The LLP allows individuals to withdraw amounts from their registered retirement savings plans (RRSPs) to finance their own education or that of their spouse/partner.
 Amounts withdrawn under the LLP do not count towards income and the RRSP issuer does not withhold taxes on these amounts.
 Withdrawals must be repaid over a period of no more than 10 years.